kgrgreer/foam3/nanopay/src/net/nanopay/security/README.md

 ### Overview

-The PublicKeyDAO is a DAO which stores PublicKeyEntry objects.
+PublicKeyDAO is a DAO which stores PublicKeyEntry objects.
 Before storing in the DAO, the public key is Base64 encoded.

 ### Usage

-The PublicKeyDAO extends ProxyDAO; all that is required is a delegate.
+PublicKeyDAO extends ProxyDAO; a delegate is required.

 ```
 // set up delegate